robert-hh/Micropython-Editor/README.md

 **2.60** Extend mouse support

 **2.61** Further straighten mouse support.
 Double Click is click at the cursor position, and the mark can be extended to both sides with the mouse without affecting what was already marked.

+**2.62** Ask for conirmation before overwriting an existing file other than the one initially opened.

+**2.63** Change mouse behaviour again.
+Right click opens the "find" dialogue in a text window or "open file" dialogue in a directory listing.